dgaozhao/dgaozhao.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Assistant Professor of Public Administration, Public Policy, Criminal Justice, and Security Studies at the [University of Dayton](https://udayton.edu/artssciences/academics/politicalscience/index.php).
+I am an Assistant Professor of Public Administration, Public Policy, Criminal Justice, and Security Studies at the [University of Dayton](https://udayton.edu/artssciences/academics/politicalscience/index.php).

 My primary research interests are in citizen-state interaction from the perspectives of information, technology, and institutions, with a focus on social equity.
 I have worked on topics like citizen perceptions, fake news, algorithmic fairness, and coproduction.
 My work has been published or is forthcoming in _Government Information Quarterly_, _Public Administration Review_, and _Public Performance & Management Review_.